• Skip to primary navigation

 • Can It Be Frozen?

-This version is tossed with one of my all-time favorite ingredients - Wild Rice.
-The wild rice gives it a delicious earthy flavor, excellent texture, and a heartiness that you don't typically find in chicken salad.
+This version is prepared with one of my all-time favorite ingredients; Wild Rice.
+The wild rice gives it a delicious earthy flavor, excellent texture, and a heartiness that you don't typically find in chicken salad, making it feel more like a meal.

 It's super healthy and can be added to all kinds of dishes from salads to soups to casseroles.